bergkvist/ttk4147/miniproject/README.md

 ## Design decisions
 ### Threads
 We decided to use two pthreads, in addition to the parent thread.
 The two threads never interract directly with each other.
 (Only indirectly).
+Giving them separate responsibilites that don't overlap makes them more independent of each other.
 They are both found inside of the communication module.

 * `receiver_thread`
   - Pick up `GET_ACK` messages (receiving the y-values).